-Adult bodies contain about 5 liters (5.30 quarts) of blood (except pregnant women, whose bodies can produce about 50 percent more blood in order to nourish their fetus.)
+Adult bodies contain about 5 liters (5.3 quarts) of blood.
+An exception is pregnant women, whose bodies can produce about 50 percent more blood to nourish a fetus.)

-Plasma, the liquid portion of our blood, accounts for about 3 liters.
+Plasma, the liquid portion of blood, accounts for about 3 liters.
 It carries red and white blood cells and platelets, which deliver oxygen to our cells, fight disease, and repair damaged vessels.
-These are joined by electrolytes, antibodies, vitamins, proteins, and other nutrients required to nourish all the other cells in the body.
+These cells are joined by electrolytes, antibodies, vitamins, proteins, and other nutrients required to maintain all the other cells in the body.

 Red blood cells contain an important protein called hemoglobin that delivers oxygen to all the other cells in our bodies.
 It also carries carbon dioxide from those cells back to the lungs.

-Red blood cells are produced in our bone marrow.
-But not everyone produces the healthy ones.
-Sufferers of sickle cell anemia, a hereditary condition, develop malformed red blood cells that can’t move easily through blood vessels.
-These blood cells last only 10 to 20 days, which leads to a chronic shortage of red blood cells, often causing to pain, infection, and organ damage.
+Red blood cells are produced in bone marrow, but not everyone produces healthy ones.
+People with sickle cell anemia, a hereditary condition, develop malformed red blood cells that get stuck in blood vessels.
+These blood cells last about 10 to 20 days, which leads to a chronic shortage of red blood cells, often causing pain, infection, and organ damage.

-In 2014, research led by Stanford University scientists found that injecting the plasma of young mice into older mice improved memory and learning.
+Research led by Stanford University scientists found that injecting the plasma of young mice into older mice improved memory and learning.
 Their findings follow years of experiments in which scientists surgically joined the circulatory systems of old and young mice to test whether young blood could reverse signs of aging.
-Those results showed rejuvenating effects of a particular blood protein on the organs of older mice, as well as muscle stem cells.
+Those results showed rejuvenating effects of a particular blood protein on the organs of older mice.

-The Stanford team’s findings that young blood had positive effects on mouse memory and learning sparked intense interest in whether it could eventually lead to new treatments for Alzheimer’s disease.
-The scientist who led the research is now testing the effects of young plasma on Alzheimer’s patients.
+The Stanford team’s findings that young blood had positive effects on mouse memory and learning sparked intense interest in whether it could eventually lead to new treatments for Alzheimer’s disease and other age-related conditions.

-If you’ve cringed your way through this list, you’re not alone—many are a bit squeamish about blood.
-But for 3 to 4 percent of people, squeamishness associated with blood, injury, or invasive medical procedures like injections rises to the level of a true phobia.
-It’s called blood injury injection phobia (BII).
+For 3 to 4 percent of people, squeamishness associated with blood, injury, or invasive medical procedures like injections rises to the level of a true phobia called blood injury injection phobia (BII).
 And most sufferers share a common reaction: fainting.

-Most phobias cause an increase in heart rate and blood pressure, and often muscle tension, shakes, and sweating.
-This is part of the body’s sympathetic nervous system’s “fight or flight” response.
-But sufferers of BII experience an added symptom: after initially increasing, their blood pressure and heart rate will abruptly drop.
+Most phobias cause an increase in heart rate and blood pressure, and often muscle tension, shakes, and sweating: part of the body’s sympathetic nervous system’s “fight or flight” response.
+But sufferers of BII experience an added symptom.
+After initially increasing, their blood pressure and heart rate will abruptly drop.

 This reaction is caused by the vagus nerve, which works to keep a steady heart rate, among other things.
 But the vagus nerve sometimes overdoes it, pushing blood pressure and heart rate too low.
 (You may have experienced this phenomenon if you’ve ever felt faint while hungry, dehydrated, startled, or standing up too fast.)
-For BII sufferers, this so-called vasovagal response can happen at the mere sight or suggestion of blood, needles, or bodily injury, making even a routine medical or dental checkup cause for dread and embarrassment.
+For people with BII, the vasovagal response can happen at the mere sight or suggestion of blood, needles, or bodily injury, making even a routine medical or dental checkup cause for dread and embarrassment.